 Way back in 2014 I decided to check out what Google Trends had to say about Power Pivot and Power Query global Interest.
 In case you don’t know, Google Trends will show you the relative frequency of people searching for certain words – it is a good indicator of interest in a topic.
-I published a blog article with a Google Trends chart way back in 2014 on this page.
+I published a blog article with a Google Trends chart way back in 2014 on this same page (this you are now reading the updated version).
 At that time I said that the sad thing about the chart was that the trends were linear, and I would like to see something more exponential!

 Well in 2015 Microsoft released the first generally available version of Power BI and since then continuous improvements have been made to Power BI, Power Pivot, and Power Query.
 Most importantly, Microsoft has been listening to the users to determine what improvements should be built and deployed.